aamir21198/Session-Based-Product-Recommendations/README.md

 ## Results

-We test our model on multiple metrics
+We test our model on multiple metrics.
+Below, we compare our Gru4Rec model results with the benchmark model from Ludewig’s research paper [1]

 | Metrics       | Our model | Benchmark Model |
 |---------------|-----------|-----------------|